derak-kilgo/mockpay/README.md

-Mockpay is a fake payment gateway to use in a concrete demonstrate of how to create a magento payment module.
+Mockpay is a fake payment gateway which will be used in a concrete demonstration of how to create a magento payment module.

 Requirements:
 Zend Framework 1.11.x be installed in your php include path.